MachineMakesNoise/wevent/api.md

 <a name="Wevent+off"></a>
 ### wevent.off(object, [eventListener]) ⇒ <code>boolean</code>
 Unbind event listener on object.
+You can bind to this function as well, theemitted arguments are : (did off result in removing), (object unlistened),(event listener supplied).

 **Kind**: instance method of <code>[Wevent](#Wevent)</code>
 **Returns**: <code>boolean</code> - Did the off remove event listener(s).